Call for Presentations

 Dates and Deadlines

-will be given to presentations submitted before the 1st of October.
+be given to presentations submitted before the 8th of November 2015.
+Please

 Contact and Questions